Og: Og and the Rephaim

 Some see Rujm el-Hiri, dating from the third Millennium BC in the Golan Heights, as a source for legends about "a remnant of the giants" for Og.

 In Deuteronomy 3:11, and later in the book of Numbers and Joshua, Og is called the last of the Rephaim.
 Rephaim is a Hebrew word for giants.
 Deuteronomy 3:11 declares that his "bedstead" (translated in some texts as "sarcophagus") of iron is "nine cubits in length and four cubits in width", which is 13.5 by 6 ft according to the standard cubit of a man.
 It goes on to say that at the royal city of Rabbah of the Ammonites, his giant bedstead could still be seen as a novelty at the time the narrative was written.
 If the giant king's bedstead was built in proportion to his size as most beds are, he may have been between 9 and 13 ft in height.
 However, later Rabbinic tradition has it that the length of his bedstead was measured with the cubits of Og himself.

 Michael S. Heiser argues that the reference to Og's bed is a link to the sacred marriage bed of Marduk, and so the dimensions are not a reliable indicator of Og's size.
+There may have also been traditions where King Og was a supernatural being and ruler of the underworld, because of his connection to the Repha'im.
+Francesca Stavrakopoulou and Baruch Margulis argue his kingdom was originally one for departed shades; but Laura Quick argues for a middle-ground position suggesting Biblical writers euhemerized older ancestral myths to reframe Og not as an underworld deity, but as the last of a legendary race of physical giants—though evidence for either proposition is inconclusive.

 It is noteworthy that the region north of the river Jabbok, or Bashan, "the land of Rephaim", contains hundreds of megalithic stone tombs (dolmen) dating from the 5th to 3rd millennia BC.
 In 1918, Gustav Dalman discovered in the neighborhood of Amman, Jordan (Amman is built on the ancient city of Rabbah of Ammon) a noteworthy dolmen which matched the approximate dimensions of Og's bed as described in the Bible.
 Such ancient rock burials are seldom seen west of the Jordan river, and the only other concentration of these megaliths are to be found in the hills of Judah in the vicinity of Hebron, where the giant sons of Anak were said to have lived (Numbers 13:33).